-Researchers from Central Queensland University worked alongside Cairns Regional Council and irrigation equipment manufacturer Rain Bird Australia to optimise urban irrigation using artificial intelligence, the ARDC Nectar Research Cloud and the Internet of Things, resulting in significant environmental benefits.
+Researchers from Central Queensland University (CQU) worked alongside Cairns Regional Council and Rain Bird Australia to optimise urban irrigation using artificial intelligence, the ARDC Nectar Research Cloud and the Internet of Things, resulting in significant environmental benefits.

-Through the use of smart irrigation, water usage and chemical run off into waterways and the Great Barrier Reef was reduced.
-Urban parks in Cairns are now healthier green spaces for the community to enjoy year round.
-The successful project marked the beginning of further research and commercial opportunities to improve irrigation for high-value sporting fields and agriculture.
+Through the use of smart irrigation, water usage and chemical runoff into waterways and the Great Barrier Reef was reduced.
+Urban parks in Cairns are now healthier, green spaces for the community to enjoy year round.
+This successful project marked the beginning of further research and commercial opportunities to improve irrigation for high-value sporting fields and agriculture.

 Managing water and irrigation in urban parks can be challenging.